 This may also be an appropriate time to establish boundaries together – and to agree to adhere to them.
 Again, these will vary for each person as well as on different days, but determine what is important to each of you: having a designated time every day for self-care and personal time, when friends and family will come to visit, whether or not you intend to maintain a job outside of the home, etc.

 Know that Midnight Sun Home Care is always here to assist while you get accustomed to your caregiving role with the respite care needed to make sure you are able to look after yourself, too – something that is important to both you and a senior loved one in your care.
-Contact us at (907) 677-7890 for additional information about Mat-Su home care and all of the areas we serve throughout Alaska.
+Contact us at (907) 677-7890 for additional information about our Alaska senior care options.